On reduced Arakelov divisors of real quadratic fields: Introduction

 \section{Introduction}

-The idea of infrastructure of real quadratic fields of D. Shanks in \cite{ref:7} was modified and extended by H. Lenstra \cite{ref:5}, R. Schoof \cite{ref:8} and J. Buchmann and H. Williams \cite{ref:10} to certain number fields.
-Finally, it was generalized to arbitrary number field by J. Buchmann \cite{ref:9}.
-In 2008, Schoof \cite{ref:4} gave the first description of infrastructure in terms of reduced Arakelov divisors and the Arakelov class group $Pic_F^0$ of a general number field $F$.
-Reduced Arakelov divisors can be used for computing $Pic_F^0$.
-They form a finite and regularly distributed set in this topological group (cf.{\cite[Propostion 7.2, Theorem 7.4 and Theorem 7.7]{ref:4}}).
-Computing $Pic_F^0$ is of interest because knowing this group is equivalent to knowing the class group and the unit group of $F$ (see \cite{ref:2} and \cite{ref:4}).
+The idea of infrastructure of real quadratic fields of Shanks in \cite{ref:7} was modified and extended by Lenstra \cite{ref:5}, Schoof \cite{ref:8} and Buchmann and Williams \cite{ref:10} to certain number fields.
+Finally, it was generalized to arbitrary number fields by Buchmann \cite{ref:9}.
+In 2008, Schoof \cite{ref:4} gave the first description of infrastructure in terms of reduced Arakelov divisors and the Arakelov class group $\Pic^0_F$ of a general number field $F$.
+Reduced Arakelov divisors can be used for computing $\Pic^0_F$.
+They form a finite and regularly distributed set in this topological group {\cite[Propostion 7.2, Theorem 7.4 and 7.7]{ref:4}}.
+Computing $\Pic^0_F$ is of interest because knowing this group is equivalent to knowing the class group and the unit group of $F$ (see \cite{ref:2} and \cite{ref:4}).

-In \cite{ref:4}, Schoof proposed two algorithms which run in polynomial time in $\log{|\Delta_F|} $ with $\Delta_F$ the discriminant of $F$ (cf.{\cite[Algorithm 10.3]{ref:4}}).
-Namely, the testing algorithm to check whether a given Arakelov divisor $D$ is reduced and the reduction algorithm to compute a reduced Arakelov divisor that is close to a given divisor $D$ in $Pic_F^0$.
-However, the reduction algorithm requires finding a shortest vector of the lattice associated to the Arakelov divisor while finding a reasonably short vector using the LLL algorithm is much faster and easier than finding a shortest vector.
-This leads to a modification and generalization of the definition of reduced Arakelov divisors.
+Schoof proposed two algorithms which run in polynomial time in $\log{|\Delta_F|} $ with $\Delta_F$ the discriminant of $F$ {\cite[Algorithm 10.3]{ref:4}}: the testing algorithm to check whether a given Arakelov divisor $D$ is reduced, and the reduction algorithm to compute a reduced Arakelov divisor that is close to a given divisor $D$ in $\Pic^0_F$.
+However, the reduction algorithm requires finding a shortest vector of the lattice associated to the Arakelov divisor, while finding a reasonably short vector using the LLL algorithm is much faster and easier than finding a shortest vector.
+This leads to modifications and generalizations of the definition of reduced Arakelov divisors.

-One of the generalizaton comes from the reduction algorithm of Schoof (cf.{\cite[Algorithm 10.3]{ref:4}}) that we call $C$-reduced Arakelov divisors.
-With this definition, $C$-reduced Arakelov divisors are reduced in the usual sense when $C =1$ and Arakelov divisors that are reduced in the usual sense are $C$-reduced with $C = \sqrt{n}$ (see \cite{ref:4}). $C$-reduced divisors still form a finite and regularly distributed set in $Pic^0_F$ as the reduced divisors.
+One of the generalizations, which we call $C$-reduced Arakelov divisors, comes from the reduction algorithm of Schoof {\cite[Algorithm 10.3]{ref:4}}.
+With this definition, $C$-reduced Arakelov divisors are reduced in the usual sense when $C =1$, and Arakelov divisors that are reduced in the usual sense are $C$-reduced with $C = \sqrt{n}$ (see \cite{ref:4}). $C$-reduced divisors still form a finite and regularly distributed set in $\Pic^0_F$, just like the reduced divisors.